 Despite the importance gained by social enterprises (SEs) and the increased number of social enterprise networks (SENs) in the UK, there is a paucity of research into the role of these networks in enhancing the sector and creating value.
-This paper provides empirical evidence assessing this value.
+The purpose of this paper is to provide empirical evidence assessing this value.

-Originality/value: By exploring the value perceived by social entrepreneurs of being part of a SEN, the paper considered an under-researched area of SE literature that can maximised the impact of the sector.
+By exploring the value perceived by social entrepreneurs of being part of an SEN, the paper considered an under-researched area of SE literature that can maximised the impact of the sector.